docker/compose/docs/compose-file.md

     dockerfile: Dockerfile-alternate

 Using `dockerfile` together with `image` is not allowed.
 Attempting to do so results in an error.

+### entrypoint

+Override the default entrypoint.

+    entrypoint: /code/entrypoint.sh

+The entrypoint can also be a list, in a manner similar to [dockerfile](https://docs.docker.com/engine/reference/builder/#entrypoint):

+    entrypoint:
+        - php
+        - -d
+        - zend_extension=/usr/local/lib/php/extensions/no-debug-non-zts-20100525/xdebug.so
+        - -d
+        - memory_limit=-1
+        - vendor/bin/phpunit

 ### env_file